Creep (Radiohead song): Release

-EMI released "Creep" as a single on 21 September 1992, when it reached number 78 on the UK Singles Chart, selling 6,000 copies.
+EMI released "Creep" as a single on 21 September 1992.
 BBC Radio 1 found it "too depressing" and excluded it from playlists.
-Radiohead's follow-up singles "Anyone Can Play Guitar" and "Pop Is Dead" were unsuccessful.
-"Creep" was included on Radiohead's debut album, Pablo Honey, released on 22 February 1993.
+It reached number 78 on the UK singles chart, selling 6,000 copies.
+Asked about the poor response, Yorke said he was "absolutely horribly gutted, pissed off, self-righteous".
+Radiohead's follow-up singles "Anyone Can Play Guitar" and "Pop Is Dead" were also unsuccessful.

 In late 1992, the Israeli DJ Yoav Kutner played "Creep" often on Israeli radio, having been introduced to it by an EMI representative, and it became a national hit.
 Radiohead quickly set up tour dates in Israel to capitalise on the success.
 "Creep" had similar success in New Zealand, Spain, and Scandinavia.
+The San Francisco alternative rock radio station KITS began playing "Creep" in December 1992.
+By Christmas, it had become the station's most requested song, leading the Los Angeles station KROQ-FM to add it to its rotation, where it also became successful.
+Capitol Records quickly issued a promotional single to radio stations, including a censored version, and began promoting Radiohead.

-In the US, "Creep" became an underground hit in California after it was added to an alternative rock radio playlist in San Francisco.
-A censored version was released to radio stations.
-By mid-1993, "Creep" had become an alt-rock hit in America, a "slacker anthem" in the vein of Smells Like Teen Spirit by Nirvana and Loser" by Beck.
+"Creep" was included on Radiohead's debut album, Pablo Honey, released on 22 February 1993.
+By mid-1993, "Creep" had become a hit in America as a "slacker anthem" in the vein of "Smells Like Teen Spirit" by Nirvana and "Loser" by Beck.
 Radiohead were surprised by the success; Yorke told Melody Maker in 1993 that many journalists misunderstood it, asking him if it was a joke.
 In September 1993, Radiohead performed "Creep" on Late Night with Conan O'Brien as the show's first musical guests.
+The American band Weezer cited "Creep" as an influence on their 1994 debut album, with the guitars loud in the mix.

-Radiohead did not want to reissue "Creep" in the UK, but they relented following pressure from the music press, EMI and fans.
-The reissue was released in the UK on 6 September 1993 and reached number seven.
-It was bolstered by a Top of the Pops performance in September, which drew criticism from music journalists and artists including the Oasis guitarist Noel Gallagher.
-In the US, "Creep" was aided by its appearance in a 1994 episode of the MTV animated series Beavis and Butt-Head; Capitol, Radiohead's US label, used the endorsement in a marketing campaign with the slogan "Beavis and Butt-Head say [Radiohead] don't suck".
+Radiohead did not want to reissue "Creep" in the UK, but relented following pressure from the music press, EMI and fans.
+The reissue was released in the UK on 6 September 1993 and reached number seven, promoted with an appearance on the music programme Top of the Pops.
+In the US, "Creep" was aided by its appearance in a 1994 episode of the MTV animated series Beavis and Butt-Head.
+Capitol, Radiohead's US label, used the endorsement in a marketing campaign with the slogan "Beavis and Butt-Head say [Radiohead] don't suck".
 An acoustic version of "Creep", taken from a live performance on KROQ-FM on 13 July 1993, was included on Radiohead's 1994 EP My Iron Lung.

-In June 2008, "Creep" re-entered the UK Singles Chart at number 37 after its inclusion on Radiohead: The Best Of.
+In June 2008, "Creep" re-entered the UK singles chart at number 37 after its inclusion on Radiohead: The Best Of.
 As of April 2019, in the UK, it was the most streamed song released in 1992, with 10.1 million streams.
+On 23 April 2024, "Creep" surpassed 1 billion views on YouTube.
 It remains Radiohead's most successful single.